Westside Hearing & Balance Clinic is an independent clinic –

 Bev’s is also responsible for keeping up-to-date with the Govt Hearing Services Program and she ensures that our Pensioner and DVA patients receive all the benefits they are entitled to.

 The professional Reception staff at Westside are the competent people that our patients speak with on the phone and meet when they come into the clinic.
-Veronica and Carole will ensure that the check-in process is easy.
+Jannette and Bree will ensure that the check-in process is easy.

 All Admin Staff have attended training sessions so that they can check hearing aids and carry out minor repairs.